julijan/structured/README.md

 > ```

 ## Component
-A component is comprised of 1-3 files.
+A component is comprised of [1-3 files](#component-parts).
 It always must include one HTML file, while server side and client side files are optional.
 * HTML file probably requires no explanation
 * server side file, code that runs on the server and makes data available to HTML and client side code
 * client side file, code that runs on the client (in the browser)

+> [!TIP]
-You should never need to instantiate a Component on your own.
+> You should never need to instantiate a Component on your own.
 You will always load a Component representing your page into a document (using `Document.loadComponent(componentName: string)`), which will know what to do from there.

 Example component files:
 - `/app/views/`